gogamarra/Automated-ELK-Stack/README.md

-# Cybersecurity Project: ELK Monitoring Stack Deployment
+# Automated ELK Stack Deployment
 In this portfolio project, I implement a cloud monitoring system over a hosted web application by configuring an ELK stack server within an MS Azure Virtual Network.
 The network was created previously in another portfolio project.